 Search for genetic variations in African Americans that may affect how a person responds to a medication.

-Develop recommendations that doctors can use when prescribing medications to African American patients.
+Develop recommendations based on genetic variation that doctors can use when prescribing medications to patients.

 Share information about precision medicine and pharmacogenomic research with patients and communities.

 Minoli Perera, PharmD, PhD